-SAPT requires Contracted Providers and County clinics to obtain both AOD and DMC certifications from DHCS.
+SAPT requires Contracted Providers and County clinics to obtain DMC certification from DHCS.
+An additional AOD license/certification is required for Residential and Residential Withdrawal Management facilities.
 It is the responsibility of the Contracted Provider to provide updated certifications to SAPT and at no time should certifications lapse.

 - 402.1 Renewable AOD certifications will designate the modalities approved at the location under RUHS-BH contract.
-Residential providers will also have identified ASAM levels of service, Withdrawal Management, and/or Incidental Medical Services (IMS) approvals. - 402.2 DMC certifications and DHCS supplemental certification letters shall contain, at a minimum, a four-(4) digit DMC number, an NPI number, a California Outcomes Measurement System (CalOMS) number, Effective date, Service Location address, modalities and special populations identified. - 402.3 Both AOD and DMC certifications shall be posted in a public space. - 402.4 Providers shall notify the County immediately upon notification from DHCS that its license, registration, certification or approval to operate an SUD program or a covered service is revoked, suspended, modified, or not renewed by DHCS. - 402.5 All DMC certified Providers shall be subject to continuing certification requirements at least once every five (5) years. - 402.6 DHCS may allow the Providers to continue delivering covered services to consumers at a site subject to on-site review by DHCS as part of the recertification process prior to the date of the on-site review, provided the site is operational, the certification remains valid, and has all required fire clearances. - 402.7 DHCS shall conduct unannounced certification and recertification on-site visits at clinics pursuant to W&I Code, Section 14043.7. - 402.A AOD Facility Licensing - 402.B DMC Provider Enrollment Certification
+Residential providers will also have identified ASAM levels of service, Withdrawal Management, and/or Incidental Medical Services (IMS) approvals. - 402.2 DMC certifications and DHCS supplemental certification letters shall contain, at a minimum, a four-(4) digit DMC number, an NPI number, a California Outcomes Measurement System (CalOMS) number, Effective date, Service Location address, modalities and special populations identified. - 402.3 Current AOD certification shall be posted in a public space.
+Current DMC certification shall be available to review as requested. - 402.4 Providers shall notify the County immediately upon notification from DHCS that its license, registration, certification or approval to operate an SUD program or a covered service is revoked, suspended, modified, or not renewed by DHCS. - 402.5 All DMC certified Providers shall be subject to continuing certification requirements at least once every five (5) years. - 402.6 DHCS may allow the Providers to continue delivering covered services to consumers at a site subject to on-site review by DHCS as part of the recertification process prior to the date of the on-site review, provided the site is operational, the certification remains valid, and has all required fire clearances. - 402.7 DHCS shall conduct unannounced certification and recertification on-site visits at clinics pursuant to W&I Code, Section 14043.7. - Providers are encouraged to contact QI Outpatient to be present for any DHCS monitoring visit.

+402.A AOD Facility Licensing

+402.B DMC Provider Enrollment Certification